 Level 24, Shangri-La Hotel,

 It took us a while to discover Japanese Restauant Suju in Mandarin Gallery.
 They won us over with their well-cooked and reasonably priced teishoku set meals.
 Read our review here.

 Ami Ami Great World City is a new (opened around May 2017) Japanese restaurant in the equally new Shokutsu Ten Japanese Food Street in this shopping mall in River Valley.
 The reasonably priced tempura makes this a place worth checking out.
 Read about our visit here.

 Two-starred Michelin Chef Kanesaka set up Sushi Kanesaka in Tokyo’s prime Ginza district in 2000 and has enjoyed great success ever since.
 His first overseas foray was to Singapore in the form of the Raffles Hotel outlet.
 This was followed by Shinji By Kanesaka in St Regis Hotel.
 Both restaurants were each awarded one Michelin Star in the inaugural Singapore Michelin Guide 2016.
 Read Shinji By Kanesaka @ St Regis Hotel Singapore. and Omakase dinner at Shinji by Kanesaka Raffles Hotel すし道 真次.

-2017 Note: The Shinji outlet at Raffles Hotel have closed and a new one opened at Carlton Hotel.
+2017 Note: The Shinji outlet at Raffles Hotel have closed and a new restaurant Shinji by Kanesaka at Carlton Hotel opened in its place.
 The St Regis branch is unchanged.

 Shinji by Kanesaka